-As a Fine Art student you will be a keen observer and maker of art.
-You will open to a range of possibilities and think creatively and imaginatively about your own art work.
-The course aims to develop the students' individual practical, leading to personal responses to a variety of themes and concepts.
-Drawing, painting, printing making, collage, digital art and sculpture are all experienced.
-Alongside practical work students will research other artists and practioners as part of the contextual studies element of the course.
+Why choose this course?
+As an Art and Design student you will be a keen observer and maker of Art.
+You will have a passion for creating and making.
+The course aims to develop students' individual practical skills in Art and Design, leading to personal responses to a variety of themes and concepts.
+You will explore a variety of media and materials, techniques and processes such as: drawing, painting, print making, collage, digital art and sculpture.
+Alongside practical work, students will research other artists and practitioners as part of the contextual studies element of the course.
+Specification within Art and Design are: Fine Art, Graphic Communication, Textile Design, Three-Dimensional Design, Critical and Contextual Studies.

-- Opportunity to experiment in a wide range of materials, techniques and processes, to discover your own unique style and interests - You will have control over the type of artwork you produce as part of your individual extended projects - A dedicated Sixth Form Art Studio - Have your work display in an exhibition - · Part of a career path into a wide range of art and design orientated industries - Artist Teacher led
+- Opportunity to experiment using a wider range of materials, techniques and processes, bespoke to your area of interest. - You will discover your own unique style and interests - You will have control over the type of artwork that you produce as part of your individual extended projects - A dedicated Sixth Form Art Studio - Have your work display in an exhibition - Part of a career path into a wide range of art and design orientated industries